- Prospective Students

 4. Form Your Culminating Project Committee.
-Consult with your advisor to identify a second faculty member from within the Division who will serve as the second reader for your CP.
-If a faculty member from another division is the most appropriate second reader, then she/he is permitted to serve on your committee.
+Consult with your advisor to identify a second faculty member from within the division/program who will serve as the second reader for your CP.
+If a faculty member from another division/program is the most appropriate second reader, then she/he is permitted to serve on your committee.
 The culminating project advisor and the second reader constitute your Culminating Project Committee.

 5. Communicate.
 Keep your committee, and especially your advisor, informed about your progress, and do not hesitate to ask for feedback or help as you progress.